-Foreign objects pose a huge safety risk if they end up in food production.
-It is demanded that food producers establish critical control points (CCPs), where they check the safety of their products before they are shipped out to customers and ultimately to consumers.
+Foreign object in food poses a huge safety risk if they end up in the hands of consumers.
+It is demanded that food producers establish Critical Control Points (CCPs), where they check the safety of their products before shipping them out to customers and ultimately to consumers.

 THE ADVANTAGES OF PRIMARY PACKAGING INSPECTION

-Often times food manufacturers think that installing an X-ray system can be costly or complex, and they might be tempted to install only a few systems as close to the end of packaging process to inspect the secondary packaging.
+Oftentimes food manufacturers think that installing an X-ray system can be costly or complex, and they might be tempted to install only a few systems as close to the end of the packaging process to inspect the secondary packaging.
 However, there are multiple reasons why installing an X-ray system to do the primary packaging inspection is much more convenient and efficient.

 MORE RELIABLE AND COST-EFFECTIVE PACKAGING INSPECTION

 Primary packaging inspection is proven to be a more reliable and cost-effective strategy for food producers to guarantee their product safety and quality.
 Secondary packaging inspection often provides less value to the food producers, since they cannot benefit from the additional functions that Mekitec X-ray systems offer.